godotengine/godot-website/collections/_article/get-ready-fosdem-and-godotcon-2018.md

 ---
 title: "Get ready for FOSDEM and GodotCon 2018!"
 excerpt: "In February 2018, the Godot Engine community invites you to meet together at the FOSDEM (3 & 4 Feb) and the GodotCon (5 & 6 Feb), both in Brussels, Belgium and with dozens of Godot users and contributors, including our lead developer Juan Linietsky coming all the way from Buenos Aires.
 FOSDEM is a huge free and open source software-focused event with over 8000 attendees.
-Coming right after FOSDEM in the same city, GodotCon is a small but Godot-focused event with talks, workshops and many activities around our favourite engine."
+Coming right after FOSDEM in the same city, GodotCon is a small but Godot-focused event with talks, workshops and many activities around our favorite engine."
 categories: ["events"]
 author: Rémi Verschelde
 image: /storage/app/uploads/public/5a2/eed/6e1/5a2eed6e1cc88595174491.png